-The MSc computing and design hosts a lecture series drawing on leaders in the field, and our staff and associated lectures are contributing to cutting edge research.
-Ex students hold many positions in the computational design field.
+The MSc Computing and Design programme hosts a lecture series drawing on leaders in the field, and our staff and associated lectures are contributing to cutting edge research.
+Former students hold many positions in the computational design field.

 This course will give you the tools not just to become a digital form-maker but to interact creatively with the computer at a more fundamental level, to simulate growth process, complex mappings and computation geometry - to understand the underlying principles of computation and how it has affected our ways of understanding form as a process.

 Students on the course are embedded in a rigorous process of learning algorithmic design through cad scripting, in a practice focused environment.
 Many students have taken up positions in practice as part of computational modelling teams.

 The programme is intended for building professionals and those interested in this specialist area in relation to the design and management of the built environment.
 Applicants must demonstrate that they will benefit from and contribute to the programme.
 Particular requirements are: - Honours Degree in Architecture or exemption from the RIBA Part 1 or an Honours Degree in a subject connected with the built environment.

 This programme has also been designed to attract professionals from practice who are seeking to upgrade their qualifications, or who are looking for the opportunity to validate aspects of their professional remit, or to research and develop internationally relevant issues that they have encountered in professional practice

 Applications are welcomed from the EU and overseas, in particular, lecturers from Higher Education Institutions wishing to increase their qualifications.